Cal-Poly-Open-Source-ASIC-Class/lab1/README.md

 # Lab 1 Specification

 ## Part 1 - RTL Design
 Your task is to design a parameterized Fibonacci accelerator.
-Create a system verilog file in the `rtl` directory, and give it a name ending in `.sv`.
+Create a directory named `rtl`, and create a system verilog file inside it with a name ending in `.sv`.

 __System Inputs:__
 - `clk`, assume positive edge triggers